KTStephano/hashtable-tutorial/README.md

 # hashtable-tutorial

-A tutorial set using C++ is under works and will be up soon.
+A tutorial set using C++ is under construction.

 ## How to use this tutorial
 Inside of java/src you will find 7 class files each named "Tutorial0#.java" where # is the tutorial number.
 In order to follow along, I recommend you start at number 1 and move from there.